" /> Paradoxical negative spill-over of Catholics’ attitudes on induced abortion | Curving Normality

 ResearchBlogging.org

 How is this possible?
 Can individual and contextual effects of Catholicism on abortion attitudes run in opposite directions?
 Jelen et al. hypothesize at the start of the article on three possible ways that Catholicism may influence attitudes.
 The first is that the Catholic church is able to impose pro-life attitudes on its own members.
-Secondly, it is hypothesized that the presence of Catholics in a country, along with their inculcated pro-life attitudes, effects non-Catholics in such a way, that their opinion also changes towards the pro-life stance.
+Secondly, it is hypothesized that the presence of Catholics in a country, along with their inculcated pro-life attitudes, influences non-Catholics in such a way, that their opinion also changes towards the pro-life stance.
 Finally, it is argued that the opposite might also happen: non-Catholics could take the opposite stance to the Catholics in the presence of many Catholics.
 A counter-mobilization, so to say.

 As it was shown by the authors, the first and third hypotheses go: Catholics object against abortion, but when many Catholics are present in a country, it is shown that individuals, net from the effect of Catholicism, generally have a more positive attitude towards induced abortion.
 Although the authors do not use these words, I think that what they have found can be referred to as a ‘negative spill-over effect’ (spill under?), in contrast with the second hypothesis that is referred to as a ‘spill-over effect’.